ugrewer/APSIM_RotationTraining/docs/simple long-term simulation.rst

 Simple Long-Term Simulation
 =====
 The most classical starting point in the learning and usage of crop models is the simulation of a single crop cycle, from sowing to harvest.
-For example, consider the example APSIM file ``Sorghum.apsimx`` included in the APSIM installation, which you can find by clicking on the "Open an Example" button in the top toolbar.
+For instance, consider the example APSIM file "Sorghum.apsimx" included with the APSIM installation, which you can access by selecting "Open an Example" from the top toolbar of the APSIM graphical user interface.

 .. image:: _static/APSIMscreenshot_topLevelToolbar.JPG
    :alt: APSIM_topLevelToolbar
-   :align: centre
+   :align: center
-   :width: 200px
+   :width: 50%